 - Consulting & Training Sessions

-LoadView has subscription-based plans, starting at $199 per month and we offer a 30-day free trial with $20 in load testing credits.
+LoadView has subscription-based plans, starting at $199 per month and we offer a free trial with $20 in load testing credits.
 With our subscription-based plans, you are billed a fixed amount at a regular interval, monthly or yearly.
 Unused virtual user minutes and load injector hours roll over from one month to the next as long as your plan remains valid.
 Alternatively, you can also select from an on-demand, pay-as-you-go plan.
 Pricing is calculated and displayed before you begin new test, so you know exactly what you’re paying for.

 If your specific needs require more than what is listed above, please contact us for Enterprise-level plans.